fabrizio2210/syncPlayed/README.md

   -e A_HOST=HOST1 -e A_USER=5bb0f7e0c68448649c8e01bf2eb130d7 -e A_TOKEN=TOKEN_A_USER \
   -e B_HOST=HOST2 -e B_USER=12a69eaf3c544382ad4e6bc24830b8ed -e B_TOKEN=TOKEN_B_USER \
   -e DRY_RUN=true \
+  -e INTERVAL=24h \
   fabrizio2210/syncplayed:x86_64
 ```

-The container runs a cron daemon and executes the sync once a day (configured in `docker/syncplayed.cron`).
+The container runs the `syncplayed` binary directly.
+The binary executes the sync immediately at container start and then sleeps for the configured interval before running again (default `24h`).
 Job stdout/stderr are written to the container's stdout and can be collected by your Docker logging driver (e.g., Docker Swarm, journald, or a log collector).

 CI/CD